MileHacker Logo

 Map Apps

-Use Baidu Maps for effective bus routes and real-monitoring time (Chinese interface).
+Use The Baidu maps app for effective bus routes and real-time tracking (Chinese interface).

 Language Aids